Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Introduction

-\item[(3)] \emph{To show the applicability of our assertion-based test oracles to signal-based CPS, we present a formal characterization of the expressive power of these oracles in capturing common CPS signal properties (Section \ref{sec:example}).} We formally show that, for CPS with piecewise-constant input signals, our assertions capture all logical operators as well as the ``globally'' temporal operator from Signal Temporal Logic (STL)~\cite{maler2004monitoring}.
-In addition, our assertions can express arithmetic operations within predicates, which are not part of the core STL formula syntax, thereby extending STL with explicit support for arithmetic expressions.
-This level of expressiveness is sufficient to capture 85 of the 98 requirements in the Lockheed Martin benchmark~\cite{lockheedmartin}, as formalized by Menghi et al.~\cite{menghi2019generating}.
-The assumption of piecewise-constant input signals is widely adopted in CPS benchmarks and case studies in the literature~\cite{lockheedmartin, cruisecontroller, clutchlockup, guidancecontrol, dcmotor, khandait2024arch}. \end{enumerate}
+\textbf{(3)} \emph{To show the applicability of our test validators to signal-based CPS, we present a formal characterization of the expressive power of these validators in capturing common CPS signal properties (Section \ref{sec:example}).} We formally show that, for CPS with piecewise-constant input signals, our assertions capture all logical operators as well as the ``globally'' temporal operator from Signal Temporal Logic (STL)~\cite{maler2004monitoring}.
+This level of expressiveness is sufficient to capture 85 of the 98 requirements in the Lockheed Martin benchmark~\cite{lockheedmartin}.
+The assumption of piecewise-constant input signals is widely adopted in CPS benchmarks and case studies in the literature~\cite{lockheedmartin, cruisecontroller, clutchlockup, guidancecontrol, dcmotor, khandait2024arch}.

-\textbf{(ii)} We empirically evaluate assertion-based test oracles across five different network, autonomous-driving and aerospace systems (Section~\ref{sec:eval}), assessing the \textit{accuracy} and \textit{robustness} of the test oracles.
-Accuracy measures how well test oracles predict actual verdicts for unseen test inputs.
-Inaccuracies occur when actual fail verdicts are wrongly predicted as pass, and actual pass verdicts are wrongly predicted as fail.
-Robustness is the extent to which test oracles, trained on datasets with identical inputs but inconsistent verdicts due to flakiness, produce consistent predictions.
-We measure robustness as the variation in prediction accuracy across multiple test oracles trained on datasets with identical test inputs but inconsistent pass or fail verdicts due to flakiness.
-Our robustness analysis aims to determine whether flaky tests -- due to potentially unreliable verdicts -- should be excluded from the initial training set used to develop test oracles, or whether they can remain because their inclusion has minimal impact on the accuracy of the resulting test oracle.
-Our main findings are:
+\textbf{Findings.} Our evaluation focuses on two aspects: (1) the soundness and effectiveness of the proposed test validators in identifying violations of ODD limits, preconditions, and low-risk situations; and (2) their robustness to flakiness in training data obtained from simulators.
+To assess soundness and effectiveness, we measure both \emph{accuracy} -- how accurately the inferred test validators capture the input conditions that cause the SUT to pass or fail -- and \emph{alignment} -- the degree to which the learned assertions align with the descriptions of precondition violations, ODD limits, and low-risk scenarios provided in technical standards as well as in empirical and expert-validated studies~\cite{cakepaper, CAKE, ITU-T, J3016_202104, yoneda2019automated, chen2024modeling, lou2024autonomous, wang2025openlka, wang2025empirical, bhandari2020driving, boyapati2023automated, abdessalem2018testing, autopilotbenchmark, federal2009pilot}.
+We measure \emph{robustness} as the variation in prediction accuracy across multiple test validators trained on datasets with identical test inputs but inconsistent pass or fail verdicts due to flakiness.
+Our robustness analysis aims to determine whether flaky tests -- due to potentially unreliable verdicts -- should be excluded from the initial training set used to develop test validators, or whether they can remain because their inclusion has minimal impact on the accuracy of the resulting test validator.